wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 The power supply for an FRC\ |reg| robot is a single 12V 18Ah battery.
 The batteries used for FRC are SLA [sealed lead acid] AGM [absorbent glass mat] batteries capable of meeting the high current demands of an FRC robot.

 The Robot Battery assembly includes a COTS battery, with positive and negative lead cables to an Anderson SB connector.
+The Red/Pink SB50 is STRONGLY recommended, in order to share equipment with teams & organizers.

+Always start your match with a fully charged battery - ask for help if it looks like you won't!

 Battery Safety & Handling
 ^^^^^^^^^^^^^^^^^^^